saymrwulf/pytorch/notes.md

-2023-03-21T21:55:00 - Refactor for clarity, might break a few tests though (pytorch) 2023-03-21T01:10:00 - Minor doc updates: linking to article on quantization (pytorch) 2023-03-21T18:09:00 - Late-night bugfix on financial RL environment (pytorch)
+2023-03-21T21:55:00 - Refactor for clarity, might break a few tests though (pytorch) 2023-03-21T01:10:00 - Minor doc updates: linking to article on quantization (pytorch) 2023-03-21T18:09:00 - Late-night bugfix on financial RL environment (pytorch) 2023-03-21T19:10:00 - Implementing approach from a new paper read last night (pytorch)